Sustainable energy: Environmental impacts

 The current energy system contributes to many environmental problems, including climate change, air pollution, biodiversity loss, the release of toxins into the environment, and water scarcity.
 As of 2019, 85% of the world's energy needs are met by burning fossil fuels.
 Energy production and consumption are responsible for 76% of annual human-caused greenhouse gas emissions as of 2018.
 The 2015 international Paris Agreement on climate change aims to limit global warming to well below 2 C-change and preferably to 1.5 °C (2.7 °F); achieving this goal will require that emissions be reduced as soon as possible and reach net-zero by mid-century.

-The burning of fossil fuels and biomass is a major source of air pollution, which causes an estimated 7 million deaths each year.
+The burning of fossil fuels and biomass is a major source of air pollution, which causes an estimated 7 million deaths each year, with the greatest attributable disease burden seen in low and middle-income countries.
 Fossil-fuel burning in power plants, vehicles, and factories is the main source of emissions that combine with oxygen in the atmosphere to cause acid rain.
 Air pollution is the second-leading cause of death from non-infectious disease.
 An estimated 99% of the world's population lives with levels of air pollution that exceed the World Health Organization recommended limits.

 Cooking with polluting fuels such as wood, animal dung, coal, or kerosene is responsible for nearly all indoor air pollution, which causes an estimated 1.6 to 3.8 million deaths annually, and also contributes significantly to outdoor air pollution.
 Health effects are concentrated among women, who are likely to be responsible for cooking, and young children.

 Environmental impacts extend beyond the by-products of combustion.
 Oil spills at sea harm marine life and may cause fires which release toxic emissions.
 Around 10% of global water use goes to energy production, mainly for cooling in thermal energy plants.
 In dry regions, this contributes to water scarcity.
 Bioenergy production, coal mining and processing, and oil extraction also require large amounts of water.
 Excessive harvesting of wood and other combustible material for burning can cause serious local environmental damage, including desertification.